ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 # Purpose

-This procedure outlines how Medical Data Networks LLC receives, reviews, and evaluates complaints.
+This procedure outlines how Medical Data Networks LLC receives, reviews, and evaluates complaints associated with T1Pal operations.
 It is intended to be compliant with [FDA Title 21 Part 820 Section 820.198 Complaint files.](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfCFR/CFRSearch.cfm?fr=820.198)

 ## Scope